 Just as getting the go-to commentators to provide their opinions is cheap and easy, so is getting members of the public to provide their contrasting views (one viewer who likes the candidate, one that dislikes the candidate).
 It is cheap to do if you are in the field but not very enlightening or representative.
 Explaining and deciphering an issue so that it can be better understood by the viewers is more difficult and time consuming.

 For example, one of Emily Maitlis’ most recent success stories was her 2019 BBC Newsnight interview with Prince Andrew.
 It generated original content from Prince Andrew about his recollections of his time spent with Epstein and Ghislaine Maxwell.
 This was a journalistic success in generating new content on an important story as opposed to getting opinions from individuals not directly involved.

 Sports programmes might provide an another example of good broadcasting.
 Sports commentators obviously have their own favourites, but the best commentators always focus on describing and explaining what the teams are doing well and poorly and why.
-They help people who are not footballers or divers or whatever spots person to understand why a performance was weak or strong.
+They help people who are not footballers or platform divers or whatever sports person to understand why a performance was weak or strong.

 Is the problem essentially an issue of properly financing news coverage?
 If news programmes are financially strapped, they might do things to attract audiences or subscribers and create cheap programming.
 It costs to invest in more in-depth and analytical perspectives that help inform the public.

 Personally, my ideal of a news programme is to come away with a better understanding of the issues.
 I am not interested in the journalist’s opinion, even if they are a superstar, such as whether they are pro- or anti-Brexit.
 I am interested in what is at issue and what are the alternative solutions or approaches, and the evidence in support of the options.
 I might be interested in what a politician’s opinion was on an issue, but mainly to understand why they have taken one or another side.
 How sound is their evidence and reasoning?